deepcloudlabs/resnet-web-app/README.md

-# resnet-web-app
-Web Application for RESNET
+# Web Application for RESNET